hiromia006/webAutomationWithPom/README.md

    11. GitHub

  ## Email configuration for Jenkins | SMTP configuration
- 1. Email configure from from Manage jenkins > System > Extended E-mail Notification:
+ 1. Email configure from from Manage jenkins > System > E-mail Notification:

  ## Note
  1. Run the command from Manage jenkins > Script Console :